saturnwire/multi-stage-cron-helm/README.md

-A generic Helm chart for making backups using a K8s cronjob
+A generic Helm chart for running multi-stage processes using a K8s cronjobs